onemec/modern-city-poster/README.md

 To summarize :

-- edit the location : 5-10 minutes
+- edit the location: 5-10 minutes
-- edit the other settings  : 5 seconds
+- edit the other settings: 5 seconds

 ### Terminal